 The caveat of working with an advisory firm is that they have higher fees than both brokerages and direct investment plans.
 However, financial advisors will almost always build clients a holistic financial plan in conjunction with their portfolio.
 This ultimately drives the cost of their services up, making them potentially unattainable for lower-level investors.

 Overview of Walmart

 Of Walmart’s 11,000-plus stores, half are within U.S. borders.
-There are about 1.5 million American employees working for the company, making it one of the most prominent employers the country has ever seen.
+There are about 1.5 million American employees working for the company, making it one of the most prominent employers in the country.
 In addition to its many Walmart locations, the company owns and runs Sam’s Club, a large wholesale chain.
-Without factoring in Walmart’s earnings, Sam’s Club saw an impressive $59 billion in revenue over the 2017-2018 fiscal year.
+Without factoring in Walmart’s earnings, Sam’s Club saw an impressive $57.84 billion in revenue over the 2018-2019 fiscal year.
 Beyond this, Walmart is now involved in the e-commerce business:

 |U.S./International Retail Stores and Distribution Centers||– Walmart Supercenters |

 – Walmart Discount Stores